derivia/study-notes/notes/PERSONAL-NOTES.md

 - [X] Hash tables
     - Combines some of the best things between arrays and linked-lists.
     - Basically an array of linked-lists with hashing function, good for having near constant access.
-    - The linked-lists shouldn't be too big (which means the hashing function is good and the hash table array is big enough).
+    - The linked-lists shouldn't be too big, which means the hashing function is good and the hash table array is big enough.
     - Some of the simplest and most common hashing functions uses some prime number, and at the end makes the modulo of the hash table size to insert the element on a linked list based on the hash function output as index.
     - The size of the hash table should be the next prime number that is at least 1.3 times bigger than the expected number of distinct keys.